What is FastTech?

 How to slow the FastTech tide

-Once you’ve decided whether to recycle or pass on your unwanted tech, preparing your electricals is as easy as ABC
+Once you’ve decided whether to recycle or pass on your unwanted FastTech, preparing your electricals is as easy as ABC

 Does your unwanted tech contain batteries or bulbs?
 Remove these before recycling.
 It’s your responsibility to remove personal data from smart devices and computers, so remember to take out memory cards and delete your data.

-Find a bag that you can use to store all your old electricals until you can go to the recycling centre – or until collection day, if you have one.
+Find a bag that you can use to store all your old FastTech and electricals.
+This way you can take them to your local recycling centre in one go or have them ready for collection day.

-Check our easy recycling locator to find your nearest repair, reuse or recycling point.
-Some councils collect directly from your home.
+Check our easy recycling locator to find your nearest repair, donation or recycling point.
+Remember, some councils collect small electricals directly from your home.

 Electrical recycling locator